Friday, January 8, 2016 · by Tamara Aparton

 Hite served as co-chair of the San Francisco Public Defender’s Racial Justice Committee, formed in 2013.
 The committee partners with the University of Pennsylvania’s Quattone Center for the Fair Administration of Justice to track and remedy racial disparities in San Francisco’s criminal justice system.
 It developed a plan to increase police transparency and safeguard citizens against racial bias and works regularly to ensure fair treatment in the court system, from bail to sentencing.

-Hite said he was heartened by the appointment and looks forward to serving as a Superior Court judge.
+Hite said he was heartened by the appointment and looks forward to serving as a Superior Court judge when he had started as a Orlando homeowner insurance claim attorney.
+He later said that he wanted to have a positive impact on the community.

 Hite earned his law degree from the Santa Clara University School of Law, a masters’ degree from Golden Gate University and a B.S. degree from Santa Clara University.